 What type of NHS mortgages are available?

 There are plenty of options if you’re an NHS worker.
-While there isn’t one specific “NHS Mortgage,” there are lenders and brokers that can help you if you work for the NHS.
+While there isn’t any specific “NHS Mortgage,” there are lenders and brokers that can help you if you work for the NHS.

 Do NHS workers get discounts on Mortgages?

-Specialist mortgage brokers can navigate the market to find lenders sympathetic to those working in the NHS and any schemes the applicant may be eligible for and also the lenders who are able to offer lower interest rates for those employed by the NHS.
+Specialist mortgage brokers can navigate the market to find lenders who are able to help those working in the NHS and any schemes the applicant may be eligible for.

 How much can NHS staff borrow?